 How much does this club cost?

 All HRSCC students pay an annual registration fee of $35 in September.
 This includes their HRCA membership and their ChessKid Gold account.
-HRSCC tuition is a flat monthly fee of $65 per student.
+HRSCC tuition is a flat monthly fee of $75 per student.
 This figure represents a total program cost evenly spread across nine months from September to May, and as such, it is not prorated in months with fewer in-person meetings.
 This tuition is all-inclusive.
 Students will not pay extra for entry fees for Tuesday night tournaments, awards, curriculum, or any other expenses associated with their participation in HRSCC.
 While our year-end award ceremony will take place in June, no tuition is due for June.
 Weekend tournaments are not included in the fee.

 What if I can’t afford to pay?